MOKO-IoT-DM/UserGuide/README.md

 ### Add LoRa Device

-> After successfully registering on Chirpstack, you can get the Application Id and the device's DevEUI, generate a Topic for the device, and then create the device on the Cloud.
+> After successfully registering on Chirpstack, you can get the Application Id and the device's DevEUI, generate a Topic for the device, and then create the device on the IoT DM.

 ![LoRa](img-folder/lora_add_3.png)
 ![LoRa](img-folder/lora_list.png)